-Fixed a bug in HierView that would cause wrong assignment of residue/chain indices to atoms when residue or chain atoms are separated by atoms of other entities.
-This would also caused problems when making keyword selections, such as protein80.
+- Fixed a bug in HierView that would cause wrong assignment of residue/chain indices to atoms when residue or chain atoms are separated by atoms of other entities.
+This would also caused problems when making keyword selections, such as protein. - Added dummy atom check in Ensemble.setAtoms() and Trajectory.setAtoms() methods to avoid indexing problems.